Follow these steps to create a drainage swale behind your next segmental retaining wall.

 The clay fill might appear granular and friable, but it is very cohesive and easily holds together.

-STEP 5: Compact the low permeability cap layer.
+Compact the low permeability cap layer.

 We recommend a light compactor and it should be a non-reversible unit, because the plate tends to stick to the clay soil.